SuperZekes/Create-Cool-Stuff/README.md

 - Generate and store power with flywheels and axles
 - Craft new brass gear and building blocks
 - Big Cannons - Construct and automate cannons and artillery
-- New tools and mechines added by Create: Dreams & Desires
+- New tools and machines added by Create: Dreams & Desires